What are the different types of clinical trials?

 What are the phases of clinical trials?

 You do not have to take part in all the phases.
 The early phases of a research study make sure the drug or treatment is safe.
-The later phases of the study show if it works better than the treatment used now.
+The later phases of the study show if it works better than the standard treatment used.

 Who sponsors or provides funds for clinical trials?